ghga-de/epic-docs/84-sarcastic-fringehead/technical_specification.md

 state: str      # The state of the FileUpload.
 Either "init", "inbox", "cancelled", "failed", or "archived"
 state_updated: UTCDatetime  # Timestamp of when state was updated
 alias: str      # The submitted alias from the metadata (unique within the box)
-decrypted_sha256: str   # SHA-256 checksum of the unencrypted file content
+decrypted_sha256: str   # SHA-256 checksum of the entire unencrypted file content
+decrypted_parts_sha256: list[str]  # The SHA-256 checksums of the unencrypted file parts
 decrypted_size: int     # The size of the unencrypted file
+part_size: int  # The number of bytes in each file part (last part is likely smaller)
 storage_alias: str  # The storage alias for the inbox bucket
 ```